-- A) Unanimous consent unanimous consent. - B) The Presiding Officer shall ask: "Is there any further business to come before the Council?"
-Being none, the Presiding Officer shall then formally adjourn the meeting by saying: "There being no further business to come before the Council, the meeting is adjourned.". or "Hearing none, the meeting is adjourned."
+- A) Unanimous consent - B) The Presiding Officer shall formally adjourn the meeting by saying: "There being no further business to come before the Council, the meeting is adjourned."

 6.13 PLACING ITEMS ON THE AGENDA

 Items may be placed on an agenda for discussion and/or approval of the City Council.